 Hudsy, this was a great hub on why we should go to the beach.
 Voted up for useful!

 very good article

-Mark Tulin from Palm Springs, California on September 26, 2014:
+Mark Tulin from Long Beach, California on September 26, 2014:

 Loved the hub.
 I live on the Central Coast of California and I am at the beach on a regular basis, but up until this point I haven't gone into the water all that much--it's always too cold and there's too many stones and shells on the sea floor.
 I will reconsider it now because of all the health benefits from sea salt.
 Also I like the section on the health benefits of seaweed.
 I eat a lot of sushi so it's good to know.

 I like the originality of this hub and I've always loved the way the sea made my skin feel.